chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

    .. tag node_ctl_attribute

    Any other attribute type that is contained in this JSON file will be treated as a ``normal`` attribute.
-Settings attributes at other precedence levels is not possible.
+Setting attributes at other precedence levels is not possible.
 For example, attempting to update ``override`` attributes using the ``-j`` option:

    .. code-block:: javascript